JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/nhGhcpdqTMs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-Since nothing is being dropped now, some statements may become irrelevant.
-Immediately after merging the changes, you will be able to choose which changes no longer make sense.
+After the merge, drop statements may be irrelevant.
+You can choose changes that should be removed from the migration scripts.
 For example, after renaming an id column (rather than dropping an old value and adding a new one), there is no need to add a new primary key for it:

 ![unnecessary_changes](img/unnecessary_changes.jpeg)